 There is no such thing as a collective EU passport, EU national ID or EU driver’s license.
 Therefore, you will not find an EU passport/citizenship/driver’s license application online or anywhere.
 Official transactions such as these require that you or a legal representative appear in person to sign an application and provide identification and official documents for security reasons.

 There is no such thing as a Schengen national ID, Schengen passport or Schengen driver’s license.
-Schengen is an agreement, not a place.
+Schengen refers to an agreement and membership, not an issuing authority or country.
 (Explanation follows in the ‘Visa’ section).

 If you have Greek citizenship and would like to apply for a Greek passport or Greek ID, or if you’re curious about one EU country’s requirements, see “How to get a Greek passport” and “How to get a Greek ID.”